Skip to content

 Media Validation

-qBitrr can validate media files before import:
+qBitrr can validate media files before import.
+The only FFprobe-related setting in the main config is:

 [Settings]

-EnableFFprobe = true
+FFprobeAutoUpdate = true

 Benefits: - Detect corrupt files before import - Verify codec compatibility - Check for audio/video tracks - Validate container format